stat6250-w18/course-questions-wiki/week-03/README.md

 - *Question* (aguenane−stat6250): What type of errors are the following: omitting semicolons, leaving quotation marks unbalanced, specifying invalid options?
 - Question (who7−stat6250): What would be the best way to avoid syntax error?
 - *Question* (sbagdi-stat6250): What are the essential steps to resolve the issue of invalid option?
+- *Answer* (sbagdi-stat6250): Essential steps:
+a) Remove or replace the invalid option.
+b) Resubmit the program
+c) Check log again to ensure that there're no further errors.